 Pearls and Other Issues

-Complications of alcohol use disorders can be far-reaching and impact a patient's socioeconomic status, mental health, interpersonal relationships, employment, and physical well-being.
+Complications arising from AUDs extend beyond physical health.
+They can significantly impact various aspects of a patient's life, including their socioeconomic status, mental health, interpersonal relationships, employment, and overall physical well-being.

-Early intervention and repeated non-malignant discussions between the patient and provider are important.
+Early intervention in AUD is crucial for preventing further harm and promoting recovery.
+Regular and ongoing non-judgemental discussions between the patient and healthcare provider are vital.

 Enhancing Healthcare Team Outcomes